The 20 Best Microphthalmia Doctors in Japan

 Nagasaki, JP

-Koh-ichiro Yoshiura practices in Nagasaki, Japan.
+Koh-ichiro Yoshiura practices practicing medicine in Nagasaki, Japan.
 Yoshiura is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-Their top areas of expertise are Bosma Arhinia Microphthalmia Syndrome, Hydatidiform Mole, Split Hand Foot Malformation, Bone Marrow Aspiration, and Salpingo-Oophorectomy.
+They are also highly rated in 17 other conditions, according to our data.
+Their clinical expertise encompasses Bosma Arhinia Microphthalmia Syndrome, Hydatidiform Mole, Gestational Trophoblastic Disease, Bone Marrow Aspiration, and Salpingo-Oophorectomy.

 Learn about our expert tiers